KygekTeam/KygekExamplePlugin/README.md

 > **WARNING:** This plugin will only work on PocketMine-MP servers using PHP 8.0 or newer.

-An example PocketMine-MP plugin to show coding styles of KygekTeam plugins.
+An example PocketMine-MP plugin to show coding styles of KygekTeam plugins and as example plugin for PocketMine-MP.
 This plugin will never be released on Poggit as it only serves as an example plugin.

 ## ❓ Why This Plugin Exists